Ecotone Brand Portfolio

 Real PLM Nutrition Data

 We connected directly to Ecotone's beCPG Product Lifecycle Management system and extracted verified nutrition data for 161 products.
-Not scraped, not estimated — real mandatory on-pack data from the source of truth.

 1